viercc/monad-gen/cartesian-profunctors/README.md

 ```

 To put another example, [Star f](http://hackage.haskell.org/package/profunctors-5.5/docs/Data-Profunctor.html#t:Star) is a Category (and can be Arrow, ArrowChoice) only when `f` is a Monad.
-But, being Cartesian and Cocartesian requires `f` only to be Applicative.
+But, being Cartesian and Cocartesian requires `f` only to be Applicative and Functor respectively.

 ```haskell
 newtype Star f a b = Star (a -> f b)